3liz/qgis-plugin-repo/README.md

 ## GitHub Actions

-The main puprose of this tool is to run on CI.
+The main purpose of this tool is to run on CI.

 In the plugin repository, after [QGIS-Plugin-CI](https://github.com/opengisch/qgis-plugin-ci) :
 ```yml